 Even if a court order exists and proper steps were taken to enroll and designate the former spouse as beneficiary, coverage may still be lost.
 If a former spouse remarries while under the age of 55, they will lose these benefits during the duration of the marriage.
 If the subsequent marriage ends, the former spouse will regain the benefits under the plan.
 However, if a former spouse remarries after the age of 55 benefits will remain intact, even during the subsequent marriage.

 A Survivor Benefit Plan is a crucial asset in a marriage and must be discussed in your divorce settlement.
-Your Pensacola Divorce Attorney will discuss your ability to retain this insurance and ensure your rights are protected during this process.
+Your lawyer will discuss your ability to retain this insurance and ensure your rights are protected during this process.